 In determining the size of long-term incentive awards, the Committee first considers market data for comparable positions and then may adjust the awards upwards or downwards based on the Committee's review of internal equity.
 This can result in positions of similar magnitude and pay receiving awards of varying size.
-The December 5, 2018, restricted stock and stock option grants awarded by the Committee to each NEO were based primarily on market data and were targeted to the market median.
+Awards are targeted to the market median.